 What nobler employment, or more valuable to the state, than that of the man who instructs the rising generation?

-7060EDN Curriculum, Pedagogy and Assessment in the Senior Years: Digital Solutions is a course of study at Griffith University for graduate students undertaking a Master of Secondary Teaching and having previously completed a computer science related degree so that knowledge of a computer programming language and information systems is assumed.
+Digital Solutions is a course of study at Griffith University for graduate students undertaking a Master of Secondary Teaching and having previously completed a computer-science-related degree or the BEd with a secondary specialisation in Senior Computing so that knowledge of a computer programming language and information systems is assumed.
 This course prepares students to teach the Digital Solutions subject for Years 11 and 12 students in Secondary Schools.
-Digital Solutions builds upon the Digital Technologies course from Tri-Semester 1.
+Digital Solutions builds upon the Digital Technologies course from Semester 1.

 Compare the F-10 Digital Technologies curriculum to the QCAA Digital Solutions syllabus.